A General Hermitian Nonnegative-Definite Solution to the Matrix Equation AXB = C

 We use the following lemma in the proof of the second example.
 The lemma is well-known, and, therefore, is stated without proof.

 Lemma 3.6.
-If is a n.n.d. matrix and and are matrices such that, then is equivalent to.
+If is a n.n.d. matrix and

 4. A General Hermitian N.N.D.
 Solution to AXB = C